 This is pictured below, where the fore-to-last cell of the track 4 is connected to the new spot.
 For visibility, I brought on this screenshot the target cell closer to the lane of the track 4.
 You can normally find it either on the far right of the panel.

 Press the Redo layout button to see the arranged result.
-The first spot is now incorporated in the right track.
+The spots is now incorporated in the right track.
+Note that the color of the spots you incorporated in the tracks has not changed yet.
+The colors in TrackScheme are updated only when you press the Style button.

 Using selection and right-click menu

-The cell in TrackScheme cannot be easily moved due to a very tricky bug we cannot solve.
+The cell in TrackScheme cannot be easily moved.
+Also it can be difficult knowing what spot in TrackScheme corresponds to what spot in the image when you have many.
 When the source and target cells are far away, it might be better to use another way to create links.
 We do this using the shared selection.

-In TrackScheme, find the first spot of Track_4, in frame 9.
+In TrackScheme, find the first spot of the top-right track, in frame 9.
 When you click on the corresponding cell in TrackScheme, it gets highlighted in green.
 In the HyperStack viewer, the displayed slice and time points are changed to display the spot, also highlighted in green.

-We want to link this cell to the mother cell in Track_0, frame 8, just before it divided.
+We want to link this cell to the mother cell in the top-left track, frame 8, just before it divided.
 To do so,

 - In the HyperStack displayer, move to the frame 8